PrintersForAnts/Salad_Fork/docs/xy_motion.md

 **Printed parts:**
 * 1 A_Drive_Frame_Upper

+* Note *
+DID YOU REMEMBER TO ADD THE Y ENDSTOP?
+If not, scroll back up and do that first.

+You may wish to assemble the bearing stacks against the upper printed part first.

+To do so you'll want to tip the printer on it's face

+Start the screws for the bearing stacks (M3x25 BHCS) first, but do not fully tighten (steps 4 and 5)

+Stand the printer back on it's feet, then perform steps 1, 2 and 3.

 **Steps:**

 1. Attach the motor assembly to the A_drive_Frame_lower using 1 M3x6 BHCS in the position shown.
 Orient the stepper so that the wires are on the right side